ncor/atomic-di/README.md

 const getC = scoped((c) => createC(getB(c)))
 ```

-In this case, `getC` will propagate the context, and `getB` and `getA` will be aware of the current mocks and scopes, resolving instances correctly.
+In this case, `getC` will propagate a context, and `getB` and `getA` will be aware of a current mocks and scopes, resolving instances correctly.

-More details on how the provider behaves depending on the passed context can be found in the sections about [mocking](#Mocking) and [scoping](#Scoping).
+More details on how provider behaves depending on a passed context can be found in sections about [mocking](#Mocking) and [scoping](#Scoping).

 ## Mocking

 To replace implementations inside factories, we can use a mock map.
-To create one, we can use the `createMockMap` function:
+To create one, we can use `createMockMap` function:
 ```ts
 const mockMap = createMockMap()
 ```

-To register a mock, you need to `set` an entry with the original provider in the key and its mock in the value:
+To register a mock, you need to `set` an entry with an original provider in a key and its mock in a value:
 ```ts
 mockMap.set(getDatabase, getMockDatabase)
 ```

-Once all mocks have been registered, this map can be passed to the provider call.
-If the provider finds a mock in the resolution context, it checks whether it is among the keys, and in that case returns the mock call instead of itself.
+Once all mocks have been registered, this map can be passed to a provider call.
+If a provider finds a mock in a resolution context, it checks whether it is among the keys, and in that case returns a mock call instead of itself.

 #### Direct replacement
 ```ts